rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-013/index.md

 This ECS design stores all components in a single array and uses bit masks for enabling/disabling components.
-An entity can have maximum 64 components and must be initalized with all components it uses in the future.
+An entity can have maximum 64 components and must be initialized with all components it uses in the future.
 Each entity has a slice into the array that stores all components.
 The `World` object, `Component` and systems are generated using macros.